 Frank Stella Exhibit at the Modern

 We started our visit at the special exhibit, Frank Stella: A Retrospective on the ground floor.
 I have to admit before my visit I was not really familiar with his work, but I was thoroughly impressed.
 The exhibit closes on September 18, 2016, so catch it before it is too late.

 The exhibit starts out with some sketches that were studies for his works.
 It is always interesting to get that “behind the scenes” look.
 Next, came the paintings, which were large and very eye catching.
 Then, the artwork started to become more three dimensional.
 Stella was always willing to explore or invent new techniques to bring different kinds of space into abstraction.

 The Modern’s Permanent Collection

-Upstairs you can find the museum’s permanent collection, which definitely had some interesting pieces and some big name artists including Andy Warhol, Banksy, Jackson Pollack, Roy Lichtenstein, and Henry Moore.
-As typical of any Modern Art Museum, there were a few pieces that we didn’t quite get, but gave us a good laugh.
+Upstairs you can find the museum’s permanent collection, which definitely had some interesting pieces and some big-name artists including Andy Warhol, Banksy, Jackson Pollack, Roy Lichtenstein, and Henry Moore.
+As typical of any Modern Art Museum, there were a few pieces that we didn’t quite understand, but gave us a good laugh.
 Overall though, the artwork in the collection was really nice, so I thought I would highlight a few of the most memorable pieces.